cscart/docs/hooks/tpl_hooks.rst

 How to Use a TPL Hook
 =====================
-Unlike PHP hooks, template hooks sould not be declared explicitly.
+Unlike PHP hooks, template hooks should not be declared explicitly.
 A proper file naming and placing will do the trick.

 The naming algorithm is as follows: